Stop opening up a jar of imitation curry and learn how to make a delicious homemade authentic chicken curry recipe that comes together in only 1 hour.

 - Red curry which stems from India is said to be the original curry is mild in spice and leaded with assorted spices and fresh produce for an extremely flavorful taste.

-CHEF NOTE: There are other popular curries out there which are Massaman, Panang, Madras, Korma, and Vindaloo amongst others.
+CHEF NOTE: There are other popular ones out there which are Massaman, Panang, Madras, Korma, and Vindaloo amongst others.

 WHAT ARE THE BEST CURRIES

-CHEF TIP: I believe you cannot say you don’t like something until you’ve tried it, so be sure to be adventurous when trying different curries.
+CHEF TIP: I believe you cannot say you don’t like something until you’ve tried it, so be sure to be adventurous when trying different ones.

 - Vegetable oil